Chaitany1729/GSoC_SLOPE_tests/README.md

-## This repository contains test for R-GSoC ABSOLE project
+## This repository contains test solutions for R-GSoC ABSOLE project

 All the codes are available in src, Results contains all plots and output files.